 YEAR 9 PASIFIKA LITERACY PROGRAMME (PLP) The Year 9 Pasifika Literacy Programme (PLP) aims to improve the reading, writing and vocabulary skills of Pacific Island students so that they are able to function successfully in mainstream classes across the curriculum.
 PLP runs for three terms each year and students attend sessions in either period 1 or period 2 for four days of each school week.
 Parent support is crucial to PLP and parents will be asked to give permission for their child to attend the programme.
 NOTE: Participation is by invitation only.
 This programme cannot be selected as an option during the enrolment process.
-COST/EQUIPMENT: Two 1B5 exercise books.
+COST/EQUIPMENT: One 1B5 exercise book.
 No extra costs.
-YEAR 9 MAORI LITERACY The Year 9 Maori Literacy Enrichment Programme (MLE) aims to improve the reading, writing and vocabulary skills of Maori students so that they are able to function successfully in mainstream classes across the curriculum.
+YEAR 9 MAORI LITERACY The Year 9 Māori Literacy Enrichment Programme (MLE) aims to improve the reading, writing and vocabulary skills of Māori students so that they are able to function successfully in mainstream classes across the curriculum.
 Students attend MLE for approximately six weeks.
 There are four sessions a week, during period 3.
 Students work in small groups, each with a tutor.
-ENRICHMENT PROGRAMME (MLE) Parent support is vital to MLE and parents will be asked to give permission for their child to attend the programme.
-NOTE: Participation is by invitation only.
+ENRICHMENT PROGRAMME (MLE) Parent support is vital to MLE and parents will be asked to give permission for their child to attend the programme. 、 , NOTE: Participation is by invitation only.
 This programme cannot be selected COST/EQUIPMENT: One 1B5 exercise book.
 No extra costs.
-YFAR 9 The Focus Learning Department runs a literacy programme which aims to improve students' ability to gain information from text.
+YEAR 9 The Focus Learning Department runs a literacy programme which aims to improve students' ability to gain information from text.
 Students learn a range of strategies designed to help them cope with the complexity of texts/tasks required at secondary school.
-YEAR 9 range of strategies designed to help them cope with the complexity of YEAR 9 COMMUNICATION & THINKING SKILLS PROGRAMME (CATS) range of strategies designed to help them cope with the complexity of COMMUNICATION & THINKING SKILLS PROGRAMME range of strategies designed to help them cope with the complexity of texts/tasks required at secondary school.
-Targeted Year 9 classes participate in CATS with each class scheduled to attend 3 sessions per week over 4-5 weeks.
+COMMUNICATION & THINKING SKILLS PROGRAMME (CATS) Targeted Year 9 classes participate in CATS with each class scheduled to attend 3 sessions per week over 4-5 weeks.
 Each class is accompanied by their subject teacher and the students work in small groups with a tutor.
-The programme not only improves literacy skills, but also requires the students COMMUNICATION & THINKING SKILLS PROGRAMME (CATS) range of strategies designed to help them cope with the complexity of texts/tasks required at secondary school.
-Targeted Year 9 classes participate in CATS with each class scheduled to attend 3 sessions per week over 4-5 weeks.
-Each class is accompanied by their subject teacher and the students work in small groups with a tutor.
 The programme not only improves literacy skills, but also requires the students to think, communicate clearly and co-operate with others.
-COMMUNICATION & THINKING SKILLS PROGRAMME range of strategies designed to help them cope with the complexity of texts/tasks required at secondary school.
-Targeted Year 9 classes participate in CATS with each class scheduled to attend 3 sessions per week over 4-5 weeks.
-Each class is accompanied by their subject teacher and the students work in small groups with a tutor.
-The programme not only improves literacy skills, but also requires the students to think, communicate clearly and co-operate with others.
 COST/EQUIPMENT: There are no extra costs.
-Selected students are invited to participate in small groups to practise their reading, writing, listening and vocabulary skills in order to improve their
+Selected students are invited to participate in small groups to practise their reading, writing, listening and vocabulary skills in order to improve their overall literacy.
+YEAR 9 LITERACY ENRICHMENT PROGRAMME reading, writing, listening and vocabulary skills in order to improve their

-Sumemit (sum it) n.
+Sum•mit ($s^{\underline{u}}m'^{\underline{1}}t$) n.
 1. The highest point or part; the top.
 2. The highest level or degree that can be attained.